Function Recovery Attacks in Gate-Hiding Garbled Circuits using SAT Solving: The Function Recovery Problem

 \section{The Function Recovery Problem}

-We denote by $\mathcal{L}$ the library of all sixteen possible two-input Boolean gate types, $\mathcal{L} = \{\mathrm{AND},\,\mathrm{NAND},\,\mathrm{OR},\,\dots\}.$ State-of-the-art gate-hiding schemes can encode any gate type in $\mathcal{L}$.
-The circuit is modeled as a directed ordered acyclic graph (DAG), where the ordering captures the distinction between the two input wires of each gate.
+We denote by $\mathcal{L}$ the library of all sixteen possible two-input Boolean gate types.
+State-of-the-art gate-hiding schemes can encode any gate type in $\mathcal{L}$. \fixed{\reviewnotemulti{\ref{rc:DAGdefinition}}We model the circuit as a directed acyclic graph (DAG) with an ordering on incoming edges to distinguish the two input wires of each gate.}